Ceirios1/Portfolio/cv.md

 ### PERSONAL INTERESTS:
-- Skiing - Skiing has become one of my favourite past times and due to relatively frequent trips , I have been able to increase my skiing to a level that allows me to enjoy everything the mountain has to offer.
+- Skiing - Skiing has become one of my favourite past times and due to relatively frequent trips, I have been able to increase my skiing to a level that allows me to enjoy everything the mountain has to offer.
-- Dungeons & Dragons -
+- Dungeons & Dragons - I started playing Dungeons & Dragons two years ago and have enjoyed all of it and am now a regular member of a club in Brighton.
+The game encourages teamwork and creative problem-solving.
+It has also helped with my public speaking as a large part of the game is just talking eg. arguing for or against a course of action.
+- PC Gaming - Gaming is one of my favourite hobbies as there is such a broad range of game genres which test me in different ways.
+Some are about strategical thinking and planning for the future while others are about honing skills like reactions and quick thinking.
+Lastly, some are about relaxing and using my creativity.

 ### REFERENCES:

-References are available on request.
-Find out more about deciding your references.